 As our closest planetary neighbor, we do know a lot about Mars.
 The MRO has been on the Red Planet's orbit pattern for 11 years and its images are constantly being analyzed by a team at NASA.
 While the surface of Mars is covered in various holes, hills, and depressions, this particular pit really stands out.

 Mars regularly takes beatings from meteorite impacts which leave significant craters.
 It also suffers from pits created by collapsing lava tubes and massive voids carved out by ancient floods on the planet's surface.
 The MRO monitors lots of well-known holes for changes due to volcanic activity and earlier this year it discovered this intriguing shallow depression that caused some excitement over at NASA HQ.

 However, this new pit really has them stumped.
 It’s summer in Mars' south pole which means the sun is low enough to really highlight the planet's surface by accentuating the shadows caused by the changes in topography.
 In the photo of the pit, we can see a glint of light that is likely to be ice at its base.

 Around the mysterious dent are clear patches of frozen carbon dioxide.
 The Swiss Cheese effect is thought to occur when the dry ice has refined into gas under the summer sun.

 The hole was captured using the MRO's High-Resolution Imaging Science Experiment, or HiRISE camera.
-This lets researchers observe objects on Mars that are bigger than one metre in size from about 300 kilometres away.
+This lets researchers observe objects on Mars that are bigger than one meter in size from about 300 kilometers away.

-Putting that into perspective it means this hole is hundreds of metres across.
+Putting that into perspective it means this hole is hundreds of meters across.
 Check out NASA's website for a hi-res version of the image.

 Scientists are asking the question about how this dent was formed.
 Is it a collapse of the surface or is it a remnant from a type of impact?
 Without further investigation, the questions will remain unanswered but no doubt NASA has a team working around the clock to get the answers.